 There are additional layers: Each of the clones has been assigned a "minder" whose identity is initially concealed, both from the clones and from the audience.
 And there are at least two sinister organizations at work behind the scenes, one pro- and one anti-clone.
 The presentation of Matt Frewer (“Max Headroom"), as the media-star pop scientist Dr. Aldous Leekie of The Dyad Institute, guru of the body-modifying “Neolution” movement, suggests that the creators of "Orphan Black" have studied the work of their clinical genius countryman, David Cronenberg.

-Episode 6, "Variations Under Domestication," is pivotal.
+Last season's "Variations Under Domestication" was pivotal.
 (The episode titles are quotations from Charles Darwin.)
 Alison’s house in suburban Scarborough, during a chirpy weekend potluck, fills up like Groucho’s stateroom in "A Night at the Opera" as clones, monitors, foster brothers, boyfriends, ex-boyfriends and nosy neighbors squeeze in, running up and down the stairs and in and out o bedrooms, snooping on CATV feeds.
 The culmination has housewife Alison passing out drunk so that cockney Sarah has to pull her hair back and play the role.
 This is storytelling as choreography.